Tit for Tat or Something Like That

 Relationships are a practice for our true relationship in Christ

-Relationships are so important to us and yet we have given up on perfecting them with a Christ-centered approach.
-We would not walk away from Christ when things are difficult or do we?
+Relationships are so vital to us, and yet we have given up on perfecting them with a Christ-centered approach.
+We would not walk away from Christ when things are severe, or do we?

 On the other hand, we with our human condition are so quick to give in or give up on one another.
-We tend to hurt the ones we love, instead of loving the ones we’re with, nonetheless, the ones we’re with, God has placed in our lives for a purpose, even in the storms, and deep in our guts, they are the ones we love the most even when in contention.
-We should work harder at loving like He loves.
+We tend to hurt the ones we love, instead of enjoying the ones we’re with; God has placed people in our lives for a purpose.
+Even when in contention deep in our guts, they are the ones we love the most.
+We should work harder at loving as He loves.

-God's love for us is the way we want to love and be loved.
-His love is deep in the heart and gut, this truth is simple and still, we deny others this approach to relationship.
-For when something is rooted and constant we do not only tolerate it, because it has been set as a forever, in our mind and soul.
-To deny it’s there is to deny self or pieces of your own heart, and yet still we do that, with our tit for tat, bickering, gossiping and/or judging.
+God’s love for us is the way we want to love and be loved.
+His passion is rooted in the heart and gut, this truth is simple, and still, we deny others this approach to relationship.
+For when something is rooted and constant, we do not only tolerate it, because it set forever, in our mind and soul.
+To deny it’s there is to deny self or pieces of your own heart, and yet still we do that, with our tit for tat, bickering, gossiping and judging.

 Once in a relationship, we begin to see the realness of those we are in a relationship with, and this makes us look in a mirror sometimes more than we can handle.
-Seeing the flaws we need to work on, we tend to run away from the hurdle not taking the leap toward what is awaiting us on the other side.
-Are we afraid of how close we can become when we remove the smoke screen and learn to move closer together in our imperfections, growing from our roots to a fervent mature love with a Christ?
+Seeing the flaws we need to work on, we tend to run away from the hurdle not leaping what is awaiting us on the other side.
+Are we afraid of how close we can become when we remove the smokescreen and learn to move closer together in our imperfections?
+How lovely it is to grow from our roots to a fervent mature love with a Christ!
 Accounting to the desire for a centered heart and relationship with Him and one another.

 We all want the same things, to be loved and accepted for who we are.
-The one who does this unconditionally is our best example, His love is forever, but He also gives us relationships with friends and family, that allow us to practice what a Godly relationship is and He insists we never give up and continue to work hard at becoming more like His example, always seeking to share this love with others.
+The one who does this unconditionally is our best example; God’s love is forever.
+He also gives us friends and family that allows us to practice what a Godly relationship is and He insists we never give up and continue to work hard at becoming more like His example, always seeking to be in community learning together.

-We get caught up in the worldly situations, in the adverse attention of negative, or dare I say evil thought, none of which is healthy.
+We get caught up in the practical situations, in the adverse attention of negative, or dare I say evil thought, none of which is healthy.
 We get distracted and fear the loving accountability and nurturing that is given to us.
-We forget to remain focused on His guidance and perfecting love, we get stuck in the tit for tat mentality!
+We forget to remain focused on guidance and perfecting love, and we get stuck in the tit for tat mentality!

 Your casing of flesh is irrelevant, worry not about it when it attacks; focus on the heart within, where He is alive in you.
-Know that with the pull, of ego or eccentricity, that these feelings are not coming from a loving God.
+Know that with the pull, of ego or eccentricity that these feelings are not coming from a loving God.
 We need to stop listening to the noise of the world, being a part of the tit for tat, and humble ourselves.
-When an act against you is incorrect, give it less energy and more humble observance to trusting God.
+When action against you is incorrect, give it less energy and more humble observance to trusting God.

-I accept my imperfections, attempting to become more real each day in my relationships, by admitting I remain a work in progress, the love of God is first and I am second.
-No matter what others say or do, you are loved, you are a beautiful and wonderful creation, you were made as He designed and don’t let anyone stop you with their Tit for Tat or something like that.
+Accept imperfections, attempting to become more real in relationships, by admitting we remain a work in progress, the love of God is first, and we are second.
+No matter what others say or do, you are loved.
+You are a beautiful and wonderful creation made as He designed and don’t let anyone stop you with their Tit for Tat or something like that.